orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 Might it similar to (non)determinism not make sense to asl whether it's really inconsistent or not? - I think perhaps this might be the origin of the generwlity srgument and hence also aplicable here.

 It's not generally (non-/)deterministic - it's directional, both of them, and necessarily directionally (in-/)consistent.

-what does it mean to "interpretet it as such" - some generality. - Is that already condionally necessarily the case in any abstraction/description?.

 ---